10 Lektionen an 45 Min.: CHF 840

 Welche(r) MusikerIn hat dich am meisten beeinflusst?

-I can help developing a solid technique that can allow the student to afford any kind of repertoire without any inconsistencies.
+I can help develop a solid technique that can allow the student to afford any kind of repertoire without any inconsistencies.
 At the same time working on an active listening will be vital to develop a deep musical sensitivity.
-But what I can do best is to help you finding your own and personal sound in the instrument.
+But what I can do best is to help you find your own and personal sound with your instrument.

 Wie hast du dein Instrument spielen gelernt?

-I don't remember quite well the beginning, but as I've been told: when my brother was a teenager (and I was around 5 or 6 yo) he used to play the guitar in a rock band and in each concert they gave, I was fascinated by the keyboarder, until one day I asked my mother to buy me a piano.
-Her quick answer was: "Haha no way" but finally that Christmas I got a small keyboard and during all that summer (in Argentina Christmas is in summer) I learned on my own and by ear all the song bank that old Casio had.
+I don't remember the beginning that well, but as I've been told: when my brother was a teenager (and I was around five or six years old) he used to play the guitar in a rock band and in each concert they gave, I was fascinated by the keyboarder, until one day I asked my mother to buy me a piano.
+Her quick answer was: 'Haha no way' but finally that Christmas I got a small keyboard and during all that summer (in Argentina Christmas is in summer) I learned on my own and by ear all the song bank that old Casio had.
 After that I started taking formal lessons.